M66B/FairEmail/FAQ.md

 * Set a default CC or BCC address: (Main) Settings, tap Manual setup, tap Identities, tap identity, tap Advanced.
 * Add CC and BCC addresses: tap the people's icon at the end of the subject
 * Go to the next/previous message on archive/delete: in the behavior settings disable *Automatically close conversations* and select *Go to next/previous conversation* for *On closing a conversation*
+* Create a folder: tap the account name in the navigation menu (left side menu) and tap the button at the bottom right
 * Add a folder to the unified inbox: long press the folder in the folder list and tick *Show in unified inbox*
 * Add a folder to the navigation menu: long press the folder in the folder list and tick *Show in navigation menu*
 * Load more messages: long press a folder in the folder list, select *Fetch more messages*